 Martin Schulz was elected President of the European Parliament on 17 January 2012 for a mandate of two and half years with 387 votes.
 On 1 July 2014 he was re-elected President with 409 votes, becoming the first President in the history of the European Parliament to be re-elected for a second term.

 He is married with two children, and his hobbies include reading, history and football.
-Among his favourite books is "the Leopard" by Tomasi di Lampedusa and all books of Eric Hobsbawm.
+Among his favourite books is "the Leopard" by Giuseppe Tomasi di Lampedusa and all books by Eric Hobsbawm.

 - Apprentice bookseller (1975-1977).